 Part 2 of this document provides the templates for the report of the Technical Visit.
 One report should be provided for each coastal State visited.

+DRAFT

 INTRODUCTION

 The Convention on the International Hydrographic Organisation (IHO) specifies amongst its principal work the requirement "to tender guidance and advice upon request, in particular to countries engaged in setting up or expanding their hydrographic service".
 The Vth EIHC in 2014 approved the revised IHO CB Strategy in which the "Technical visits provide a powerful means of working with local administrators and experts to determine the arrangements for delivering SOLAS V obligations which are appropriate and sustainable for their country".
 This technical visit, is organized by the respective Regional Hydrographic Commission Chair in liaison with the the International Hydrographic Bureau (IHB).
 This Procedure provides guidance for RHC Technical Visit Teams on the conduct of a visit to a coastal State and the presentation of the resultant report.
 High-level Visits will follow this procedure whenever appropriate.